Welcome to the Baran Lab

 Medical image processing involves the application of computer algorithms to obtain quantitative information from computed tomography (CT), magnetic resonance (MR), and positron emission tomography (PET) images.
-This work is driven by three applications: (1) Segmentation of deep tissue abscesses from clinical CT images for PDT treatment planning.
-(2) Processing of MR and PET images for the investigation of cognitive aging and fatigue, in order to identify imaging biomarkers and potential therapeutic targets.
-(3) Airway segmentation in CT images of neonatal lung samples, as part of the LungMap project, in order to study the development of the bronchiole tree.
+This work is driven by two main applications: (1) Segmentation of deep tissue abscesses from clinical CT images for PDT treatment planning.
+(2) Airway segmentation in CT images of neonatal lung samples, as part of the LungMap project, in order to study the development of the bronchiole tree.
 We are focused on the design and implementation of automated segmentation techniques.

-Undergraduate students are currently working on a number of projects related to these core research areas.
+Graduate and undergraduate students are currently working on a number of projects related to these core research areas.
 Interested undergraduate students are invited to contact Dr. Baran regarding future opportunities.
-We are currently seeking highly motivated PhD students to work on development of optical spectroscopy technology and image segmentation algorithms for application in PDT of deep tissue abscesses.
+We are currently seeking highly motivated PhD students to work on development of optical spectroscopy technology and image segmentation algorithms for applications in PDT, as well as clinical translation of these techniques.